daizoru/node-evolve/README.md

 node-evolve
 ===========

-A library for evolving Javascript functions * UNRELEASED *
+A library for evolving Javascript functions - UNRELEASED

 ## Summary

 node-evolve is a library for mutating Javascript functions:

-It works by mutating functions source code, like a programmer would do.
+It works by walking over the AST tree and applying random mutations.

-The best part: if you attach it to a higher-level genetic algorithm library (there are some on GitHub), you can do genetic programming.
+So, yes: if you attach it to a higher-level genetic algorithm library (there are some on GitHub), this is genetic programming.
 How cool is that?

 Outside military and partying purposes, you can use it to find better parameters, or even new algorithms, thanks to its complex mutation features.